xfontes42/LPOO1617_T6G4/README.md

 **Pickup**: Pickups are entities that bestow the player character additional attributes.

+**Platform**: The entities the player character stands on.
+They are solid entities.

 ## Design of behavioural aspects
 ![alt text](Behavioural_Aspects-menu.png "Menu")
 ![alt text](Behavioural_Aspects-game.png "Game")